mgalalm/blog/content/beyond code/replacing-a-faulty-extractor-fan-with-chatgpt-s-help.md

 +++
 date = '2024-12-17T14:59:03Z'
 draft = false
-title = 'Replacing a Faulty Extractor Fan With Chatgpt S Help'
+title = 'Replacing a Faulty Extractor Fan With Chatgpt Help'
 +++
 When my extractor fan stopped working, it made a loud noise and gave off a burning smell.
 I switched it off, knowing it was time for a replacement.
 Not being an expert, I removed the cover, snapped a photo of the fan, and consulted ChatGPT.
-It identified the model and explained the wiring, giving me confidence to proceed.
+It identified the model and explained the wiring, giving me confidence to proceed. <!--more-->

 Amazon had a replacement, but delivery wouldn’t arrive before Christmas.
 Adding to the challenge, finding an electrician to fix it during the holiday season would have been nearly impossible, despite the cost.
 I headed to Screwfix, where they suggested a similar alternative.
 Unsure if it would work, I checked with ChatGPT again and got the go-ahead.
 Reassured, I bought the fan.